shresthasriv/task-tracker/README.md

   - ✏️ Edit existing tasks inline
   - 🗑️ Delete tasks with confirmation modal
   - ☑️ Toggle task completion status
-- **Task Display**:
-  - 📅 Shows creation date and time for each task
-  - 🎨 Visual distinction between completed and pending tasks
-  - 📱 Responsive design for mobile and desktop
 - **Task Filtering**:
   - 📋 View All tasks
   - ⏳ Filter by Pending tasks